MainulDip/KotlinEveryday/kotlin-basic-102-advanced.md

 fun main() {
     /**
      * Here repeatFun behaves like an extension function of String and a regular function also
-     * But for towParameters, as the type is explicit there, cannot be an extension function even though it assaign `repeatFun`
+     * But for towParameters, as the type is explicit there, cannot be an extension function even though it assign `repeatFun`
      * Same way the `repeatFun2` behaves both extension and regular way (because of same signature/type) */ val repeatFun: String.(Int) -> String = { times -> this.repeat(times) } /* supports calling by `repeatFun("String", 4)` and `"String".repeatFun(4)` both */